Chart Color Schemes

 Erskineville hosts a young demographic, positioning it in the bottom quartile nationwide

-Erskineville's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38 years.
+Erskineville's median age is 34 years, lower than Greater Sydney's average of 37 and Australia's average of 38.
 Compared to Greater Sydney, Erskineville has a higher proportion of residents aged 25-34 (29.8%) but fewer residents aged 5-14 (5.4%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 35-44 has increased from 23.0% to 24.2%, while the proportion of those aged 25-34 has decreased from 32.1% to 29.8%.
-By 2041, population forecasts indicate significant demographic changes in Erskineville.
-The 45-54 age group is projected to grow by 44%, adding 612 residents to reach a total of 2,009.
-In contrast, the 0-4 age group is projected to grow by only 6%, with an increase of 33 people.
+Between the 2021 Census and the present, the proportion of residents aged 35 to 44 has increased from 23.0% to 24.2%, while the proportion of those aged 25 to 34 has decreased from 32.1% to 29.8%.
+By 2041, population forecasts indicate substantial demographic changes for Erskineville.
+The 45-54 age group is projected to grow by 45%, adding 619 residents to reach a total of 2,010.
+In contrast, the 0-4 age group shows minimal growth of just 6%, with an increase of only 33 people.